 ---|---|

-EpiMap | EpiMap is one of the most comprehensive maps of the human epigenome, provides approximately 15,000 datasets across 833 bio-samples and 18 epigenomic marks, delivers a rich of gene-regulatory annotations encompassing chromatin states, high-resolution enhancers, activity patterns, enhancer modules, upstream regulators, and downstream target genes. |
+EpiMap | EpiMap is one of the most comprehensive maps of the human epigenome, providing approximately 15,000 datasets across 833 bio-samples and 18 epigenomic marks.
+It delivers rich gene-regulatory annotations encompassing chromatin states, high-resolution enhancers, activity patterns, enhancer modules, upstream regulators, and downstream target genes. |

 Annotation Option | Description | Default |